 BI operates in near-real-time or with slight latency.
 It provides insights on a daily, weekly, or monthly basis, offering a historical perspective on business operations.

 Data Analytics, on the other hand, encompasses a broader set of techniques and processes used to examine, interpret, and derive actionable insights from data.
 Unlike BI, data analytics extends beyond historical reporting and dives into predictive and prescriptive analytics.
-Here are some essential aspects of data analytics:

 Data analytics encompasses a wide range of data sources, including structured and unstructured data from internal and external sources.
 It often involves data integration and cleansing to prepare data for analysis.